nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

   </CORSRule>
 </CORSConfiguration>
 ```
+{{#> callout type='note' }}
-where `http://localhost:8080` must be replaced by the address where the Web UI is deployed.
+Make sure to replace `http://localhost:8080` by the address where your Nuxeo instance is deployed.
+{{/callout}}

+Transient stores are much easier to configure now thanks to the combination of [NXP-26594](https://jira.nuxeo.com/browse/NXP-26594) and [NXP-26581](https://jira.nuxeo.com/browse/NXP-26581).</br>
-The combination of [NXP-26594](https://jira.nuxeo.com/browse/NXP-26594) and [NXP-26581](https://jira.nuxeo.com/browse/NXP-26581)  made it so that the transient stores are much easier to configure.
-Also we're not using SimpleTransientStore at all anymore since [NXP-25974](https://jira.nuxeo.com/browse/NXP-25974) because it is not cluster-compatible.
+Since [Nuxeo Platform 10.10](https://jira.nuxeo.com/browse/NXP-25974) we are no longer using SimpleTransientStore because it is not cluster-compatible.

-The result is that the storage for the blobs of the transient stores are now (unless configured otherwise) sharing the S3 configuration of the default binary store to store the transient blobs in a "subfolder" of the S3 bucket (but still with a TTL/GC cleanup lifecycle separate from the default one — everything is per-"folder").
+Now, unless configured otherwise, storage for the blobs of transient stores shares the S3 configuration of the default binary store to stock the transient blobs in a "subfolder" of the S3 bucket.
+It still has a separate TTL/GC cleanup lifecycle from the default one, everything is per-"folder".

-So given that now transient blobs come from S3, if direct download is enabled and JavaScript does the download, a CORS config on the bucket is now needed.
+So given that now transient blobs come from S3, if direct download is enabled and JavaScript generates the download, a CORS configuration is needed on the bucket.

 #### Connection Pool Options